Josiah White: White's Manual Labor Institute

 A boarding school was established by the Society of Friends in the state of Indiana through a bequest at White's death in 1850.
 It opened in 1861 as a mixed-race boarding school, intending to "take boys and girls without distinction of color" and educate them on spiritual and vocational matters.
 Two decades after opening the institute, the Society of Friends "decided to undertake some special Indian Educational work on contract for the Government" in 1882.
 By 1886, White's Institute had become a fully-fledged American Indian Boarding School, with a representative of the Society of Friends referring to it as such.
 Among the graduates of this school was Zitkala-Ša in 1887.

 Other companies

 White also was a founder of Beaver Meadow Railroad and Coal Company, which began producing coal in 1813.
-The company was the first to employ steam locomotives, which used throughout the Lehigh Valley region of eastern Pennsylvania.
+The company was the first to employ steam locomotives, which were used throughout the Lehigh Valley region of eastern Pennsylvania.